 Search engine optimization is the superior marketing strategy if you are seeking long-term success on the web.
 Most site owners don’t have the expertise or time to handle the process themselves.
 Instead, they hire search engine experts.
-This retention necessarily involves the negotiation and creation of a search engine optimization agreement.
+This retention necessarily involves the negotiation and creation of professional SEO service agreements.

 Providers and Clients

 The first thing to understand is a contract provides benefits both the provider and the client.
 A killer SEO contract puts the terms of the agreement in place in a fixed form both parties can understand.
 Putting “pen to paper” is particularly important with SEO because of a problem that comes up time and again – the passage of time.

 Let’s assume Bob owns a site selling pottery.
 After a good bit of due diligence, Bob hires Cat to handle his optimization work.
 She tells Bob it will take six months to a year to rank for most of Bob’s desired keyword phrases.
 They discuss the campaign over the phone, and Bob agrees to move forward.

 Bob is getting antsy.